hotdaamn/asuswrt-merlin-wiki/Transfer a backup to a remote location using Rsync through a SSH tunnel between 2 Asus routers.md

 Before going further, please note that you may prefer (if it works) use the builtin feature:
 ![Builtin](https://cloud.githubusercontent.com/assets/3483165/5582361/bf776b74-9036-11e4-9844-85912b2993a0.png)

-In this tutorial, we will learn how to setup a remote backup channel between 2 ASUS routers using Rsync as transporter.
+That said, in the following tutorial, we will learn how to setup the transfer of a backup to a remote site using a ssh channel between 2 ASUS routers using Rsync as transporter.

 [Rsync](http://en.wikipedia.org/wiki/Rsync) is a "classic" linux program used to synchronize/copy efficiently data between two locations.
 The 2 locations could be "local", even on the same server/router, but our goal being to secure a backup, we will do it to a remote location.
 We will also secure the transfer itself by using [SSH ](http://en.wikipedia.org/wiki/Secure_Shell).
 Secure Shell (SSH) is a cryptographic network protocol for secure data communication, remote command-line login, remote command execution, etc. To make it even more secure, we will use a private/public key schema (instead of id/password).